AliceO2Group/QualityControl/Framework/script/RepoCleaner/README.md

 ## Unit Tests
 `cd QualityControl/Framework/script/RepoCleaner ; python3 -m unittest discover`

+and to test only one of them: `python3 -m unittest tests/test_NewProduction.py -k test_2_runs`

 In particular there is a test for the `production` rule that is pretty extensive.
 It hits the ccdb though and it needs the following path to be truncated:
 `
 qc/TST/MO/repo/test*